Fnux/hanabi/README.md

-Since Hanabi is an IRC server, messages and errors are designed to match the definitions of the IRC specification ([RFC1459](https://tools.ietf.org/html/rfc1459)) : see `Hanabi.IRC.Message` for a message's structure and `Hanabi.IRC.Numeric` for reply/error codes.
+Since Hanabi is an IRC server, messages and errors are designed to match the definitions of the IRC specification ([RFC1459](https://tools.ietf.org/html/rfc1459)) : see `Hanabi.IRC.Message` for message structures and `Hanabi.IRC.Numeric` for reply/error codes.
 Most of the interactions with this library are done via the `Hanabi.User` and `Hanabi.Channel` modules.